• Skip to primary navigation

 *Free printable recipe card is available at the end of the post.

 First preheat your oven to 400°F and butter a 3 quart casserole dish.
+Also start a pot of boiling water to cook your spaghetti.

-Then slowly whisk in your broth until smooth.
+Remove from the heat and slowly whisk in your broth until smooth.

 Finally, whisk in the milk and heat over a medium flame, whisking constantly, simmering for one minute.
 Then stir in the sherry and simmer for one more minute.